ArcTwain/arctwain.github.io/_posts/2017-4-15-Friends-with-BEMefits.md

 In summary, official BEM naming follows these rules:

 {% highlight css %}
   .block {}
   .block__element {}
   .block--modifier {}
   .block__element--modifier {}
 {% endhighlight %}

-## How can BEM make things easier with Sass and other preprocessors?
+## How can BEM make things easier with Sass?

-Because of BEM's naming rules, nesting becomes easier.
+Because of BEM's naming rules, nesting with Sass and other preprocessors becomes much easier.
 An element is always part of a block, and modifiers can be part of either a block or element.

 Here's an example of nesting in a preprocessor: